SharinaS/Cloud-Engineering-Fundamentals/databases.md

 * IoT
 * etc

+### Storage Amount

+Upon sign-up, you'll get 25 GB in the first 12 months under the Free Tier.

 ### DynamoDB has two types of reads

 > Note the 1 second rule to remember the difference between these.